 - Visit the AMAZE webpage for information about autism and supports for autistic people, parents and carers, other family members and professionals.
 They have free online learning resources and a directory of support groups.

-People with disability have access to financial assistance and prioritised access to food and basic supplies.
+People with disability have access to financial assistance.
 These factsheets outline more about the support that is available.

 - Coronavirus (COVID-19) - How to get financial help - Easy English (PDF)